Information for parents of pupils in the Pre-Prep department (4-8 years)

-In cases where parents wish to request future absence/report their child’s absence through illness or leave an important message for, or regarding their child, they should, in the first instance make contact with Mrs Paylor, the school secretary or e-mail their child’s class teacher directly.
-In all other instances of any communication being necessary, initial contact should be made with the class teacher.
+In cases where parents wish to request future absence/report their child’s absence through illness or leave an important message for, or regarding, their child, they should, in the first instance make contact with Mrs Paylor, the school secretary or e-mail their child’s class teacher directly.
+In all other instances, initial contact should be made with the class teacher.
 All have email addresses at school, the format of which is initial, followed by surname, followed by @withamhall.com ie Mrs Brewster is email@example.com

 e.
 Senior Management and administrative email contact details

 Singing and music lessons are available on a private basis.
-These take place across teaching and non teaching time.
-Further details on music, including the range of school choirs and ensembles that exist, are available from the Head of Music, Ms Miriam Forbes.
-For information about drama lessons, please contact Mrs Amanda Wheeler.
+These take place across teaching and non-teaching time.
+Further details on music, including the range of school choirs and ensembles that exist, are available from the Head of Music, Ms. Miriam Forbes.
+For information about drama lessons, please contact Miss Alex Storey.

 The school has a Policy for Children with Special Educational Needs and Children with Learning Difficulties or Disabilities, which outlines the procedures for dealing with children with specific learning difficulties within the school.
 This is available on request from the school office.